-- has visible WATER, 300' waterway avoidance area is in place no application of aerial fire retardant.
-Guidance for pilots delivering retardant near a waterway are instructed to terminate retardant application if riparian vegetation is visible when approaching a mapped avoidance area (may vary based on locale). - has no water, yet remains as a resource protection avoidance area (TEPCS or other) no application of aerial fire retardant - has no water, and FWS/NOAA concur no effects to species if aerial retardant applied in dry intermittent stream then no avoidance area is necessary (refer to Chapter 5- Resource Specialists for process of making changes to avoidance area maps and re-initiation of consultation), and application of aerial fire retardant is allowed and would not be considered a misapplication.
+- has visible WATER, the 300' waterway avoidance area is in place regardless if it is mapped or not - no application of aerial fire retardant.
+Guidance for pilots delivering retardant near a waterway are instructed to terminate retardant application if riparian vegetation is visible when approaching a mapped avoidance area (may vary based on locale). - has no water, yet remains as a resource protection avoidance area (TEPCS or other) no application of aerial fire retardant - some regions have previously gone thru the process of updating their avoidance area maps and removing intermittent streams, meaning that these are not avoidance areas and can have retardant applied to these areas without the need for reporting.
+However, if water is present, the area is then considered a waterway and is avoided. - For forests that have intermittent streams remaining on their maps as avoidance areas, and aerial fire retardant is applied to these intermittent stream even if dry at the time, this would still be considered an application into a mapped avoidance area and reporting as if it was a misapplication is then required.
+Year-end cumulative reporting will distinguish these reports as resulting specifically from mapped water actually dry.
+Please refer to Chapter 6 on how to update maps for areas such as these on your forest.

-Q: How soon after a misapplication within an avoidance area do I need to submit the event?
+Q: How soon after an application within an avoidance area do I need to submit the event?

-A: It is best to turn in the report as soon as possible after it is found.
+A: It is best to complete the report as soon as possible after it is found.
 The end of the shift or next day is preferred; due to requirements to conduct biological assessment as soon as possible.
-The form should be turned into the Incident Commander, Resource Advisor, or forest specialist, fire officer, or agency representative for reporting.
+The incident should be reported to the Incident Commander, Resource Advisor, or forest specialist, fire officer or agency representative to complete all reporting and assessment of effects.